 The Directors' Report, prepared in accordance with the requirements of the Companies Act 2006 and the FCA's Listing Rules and Disclosure Guidance and Transparency Rules, comprises pages 46 to 47, and incorporates the Corporate Governance Statement on pages 34 to 37.
-In accordance with s414c(11) of the Companies Act 2006, information required to be disclosed in respect of future developments and principal risks and uncertainties is included within the Strategic Report.
+In accordance with s414c(11) of the Companies Act 2006, information required to be disclosed in respect of future developments and principal risks and uncertainties is included within the Strategic Report on pages 3 to 31.